multiversx/mx-deprecated-starter-dapp/react-delegationdashboard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The dapp is a client side only poject and is built using the Create React App scripts.

-The dapp is a client side only project and i

 Follow the next step to start using this dapp